cppnetwork-tools/pcnetm/README.md

 ```
        Pathchar  automatically  determines  an appropriate maximum packet size to use, based on a
-       Path MTU discovery algorithm.
-Pchar relies on the user specifying the maximum packet size
+       Path MTU discovery algorithm.  pcnetm relies on the user specifying the maximum packet size
        manually.

        Some  versions  of  Solaris  rate-limit the generation of ICMP error messages.
 Any run of
-       pchar through, or to, a Solaris machine may show abnormally high packet loss rates.
+       pcnetm through, or to, a Solaris machine may show abnormally high packet loss rates.
 This
        feature  of  Solaris affects traceroute and pathchar as well, but not ping.
 Some versions
        of Linux appear to have similar rate-limiting.
 In situations such as  this,  the  use  of
        ICMP-based  probes  (selected  by  the -p option) may yield more satisfactory (or at least